 What to know about IRAs

-How to open an IRA: You’ll need to go through a bank or broker to open an IRA.
-IRAs are individually owned.
-You can’t open a joint account with a spouse or child, so if you’re looking to open a retirement savings account with another person, an IRA isn’t the right choice.
+You must go through a bank or broker to open an IRA.
+IRAs are individually owned, so you can’t open a joint account with a spouse or child.
+If you’re looking to open a retirement savings account with another person, an IRA isn’t the right choice.

 Pros and cons of IRAs

 - If you don’t have access to a 401(k) through your employer, an IRA is a great way to save for retirement.

 - IRAs give you the flexibility to invest in an array of assets, such as stocks and bonds.